storageos/storageos.github.io/_docs/install/cloud/azure.md

 ## Azure Container Service (AKS) Installation

-We expect StorageOS to run on AKS when it reaches GA and it supports Kubernetes 1.10.
 Since AKS runs `kubelet` in a container, an additional parameter was added to the StorageOS driver in Kubernetes 1.10 to allow configuring the location where StorageOS presents volume devices to `kubelet` to see the devices.

-Until then, you may deploy your own Kubernetes cluster on Azure using the ACS Kubernetes installation below.
+We expect StorageOS to run on AKS when it supports Kubernetes 1.10.
+Until then, you may deploy your own Kubernetes cluster on Azure using the acs-engine instructions below.

-## Azure Container Service (ACS) Kubernetes Installation
+## acs-engine

-`acs-engine` is the open-source tool that Microsoft uses to deploy AKS clusters, and it can be used to deploy your own Kubernetes cluster on Azure.
+`acs-engine` is an open-source tool from Microsoft that uses to deploy AKS clusters, and it can be used to deploy your own Kubernetes cluster on Azure.
 It allows you to specify the version of Kubernetes and specific features.

 For more information and installation instructions, consult the [acs-engine kubernetes guide](https://github.com/Azure/acs-engine/blob/master/docs/kubernetes/deploy.md)

-The template below can be used in place of `examples/kubernetes.json` in the "Deploy" step:
+There are various [examples of kubernetes cluster definitions](https://github.com/Azure/acs-engine/tree/master/examples) for acs-engine, but the important thing is to specify kubernetes 1.10 as StorageOS requires this version to support running with kubelet in a container.

+Example definition (saved as `kubernetes.json` for use in the instructions below):

 ```json
 {